quicwg/base-drafts/draft-ietf-quic-transport.md

 {{fig-stream-recv-states}} shows the states for the part of a stream that receives data from a peer.
 The states for a receive stream mirror only some of the states of the send stream at the peer.
-A receive stream doesn't track states on the send stream that cannot be observed, such as the "Ready" state;
+A receive stream does not track states on the send stream that cannot be observed, such as the "Ready" state;
 instead, receive streams track the delivery of data to the application or application protocol some of which cannot be observed by the sender.